dev-guy/geo/README.md

 Geo is the world's most overengineered country combobox.
 Countries are stored in a Postgres table and cached in memory for fast searches.

 ![CleanShot 2025-06-12 at 20 40 52@2x](https://github.com/user-attachments/assets/d477b01d-dece-4fff-ac26-d139cfc8a611)

-Or:
+**Or:**

 Geo is an Elixir/Phoenix application built with the Ash Framework that provides efficient geographic data management and search capabilities.

 ## Why?

-This project might be useful if you're curious about the Ash Framework (version 3.5+) or if you're looking for slightly more advanced Ash usage like:
+This project might be useful if you're curious about the Ash Framework (version 3.5+) and you're looking for slightly more advanced Ash usage like:

 Resources: